-Did you know the terms overbite and overjet are often used interchangeably, but that they are distinct from each other?
-Our Okotoks dentists explain the difference and how we may be able to correct either issue with clear aligners.
+Were you aware that the terms overbite and overjet are often used interchangeably?
+That said, they are distinct from each other.
+Our orthodontists in Okotoks explain the difference between the two and how we may be able to correct either issue with clear aligners.

 What are overbites and overjets?

-Overbites and overjets are two of the most common orthodontic issues.
-Though the terms are often used interchangeably, there are distinct differences between these two conditions.
+Two of the most common orthodontic issues include overbites and overjets.
+While the terms are often used interchangeably, there are important distinctions between these two conditions.

-An overbite can also be referred to as a deep bite, and happens when one-third of the lower incisors are covered by the upper front teeth while your jaw is in a closed position.
-The vertical nature of this issue distinguishes it from an overjet, which is horizontal.
+Also sometimes referred to as a deep bite, an overbite happens when one-third of the lower incisors are covered by the upper front teeth while your jaw is closed.
+The vertical nature of this issue differentiates it from an overjet, which is horizontal.

-Commonly called “buck teeth” an overjet is when the upper front teeth protrude over the bottom teeth, creating a significant horizontal overlap.
+Often called "buck teeth", an overjet occurs when the upper front teeth protrude over the bottom teeth, creating a significant horizontal overlap.

-While it’s normal for upper front teeth to rest slightly in front of your lower teeth when closing your mouth, any space of more than 2 millimetres will cause issues.
+While upper front teeth normally rest slightly in front of your lower teeth when you close your mouth, any space of more than 2 millimetres will cause issues.

 Overbites are vertical, while overjets are horizontal and cause the upper teeth to protrude past the bottom teeth at an angle.
-But with an overbite, the teeth remain downward or straight (not on an angle).
+However, with an overbite, the teeth stay straight or downward (not on an angle).